 Non-residential students can book a bedroom and meals during their teaching weeks – this is charged at £200 per week.

-Our PhD programme fees are £5,545 per year for full-time students, or £3,495 per year for part-time students.
-Non-residential students can book a bedroom and meals during their teaching weeks or in order to use the library and meet with teaching staff.
-This is £200 per week or £33 per day for full-time students, but free of charge to part-time students (as it is incorporated into the fees).
+Our PhD programme fees are £7,150 per year for full-time students and £3,575 for part-time students; the fee for a write-up year is £1,790.
+The PhD Missiology is only available part-time, and the fees are £3,560 per year.
+Non-residential students can book a bedroom and meals during their teaching weeks or in order to use the library and meet with teaching staff - this is charged at £200 per week or £40 per day.

 Cliff College maintains a general bursary fund to benefit students needing financial assistance during their studies.
 This comprises donations made by supporters of the College, both currently and in the past.
 Currently, bursaries are focused on the following groups: